James O'Mara: Dáil Éireann

 At the 1918 general election, he was Sinn Féin's Director of Finance and the party's fourth Director of Elections (his three predecessors having been imprisoned).
 He was elected as a Sinn Féin MP for his old constituency of Kilkenny South, defeating the Irish Party's Matthew Keating by 8,685 votes to 1,855.
-South Kilkenny was one of 73 constituencies returning Sinn Féin MPs pledged not to take their seats at Westminster.
+Kilkenny South was one of 73 constituencies returning Sinn Féin MPs pledged not to take their seats at Westminster.
 In the First Dáil Éireann he became Trustee of Dáil Éireann funds, and travelled to the United States with Éamon de Valera to pursue a fund-raising drive.
 He resigned his trusteeship and his Dáil seat in 1921 after a disagreement with de Valera.

 A supporter of the 1921 Anglo-Irish Treaty, he was appointed as the first Irish Ambassador to the United States, but served only briefly.

 After the death in 1923 of Philip Cosgrave, the Cumann na nGaedheal TD for Dublin South and brother of W. T. Cosgrave, O'Mara stood as the Cumann na nGaedheal candidate in the resulting by-election.
 Polling took place on 12 March 1924, and O'Mara was returned to the 4th Dáil, which sat until 1927.
 He did not contest the June 1927 Irish general election, and retired from politics.

 He died on 21 November 1948 and is buried in Glasnevin Cemetery, Dublin.
 His wife Agnes died on 2 June 1958.